-The maximum rate of translation per ribosome (amino acids incorporated per second) in eukaryotes $\simeq 17$ in Neurospora crassa (Alberghina et al. 1975), 10 in Saccharomyces cerevisiae (Boehlke and Friesen 1975; Waldron and Lacroute 1975; Bonven and Gullov 1979), and 6 in mouse embryonic stem cells (Ingolia et al. 2011).
+The maximum rate of translation per ribosome (codons per second) in eukaryotes $\simeq 17$ in Neurospora crassa (Alberghina et al. 1975), 10 in Saccharomyces cerevisiae (Boehlke and Friesen 1975; Waldron and Lacroute 1975; Bonven and Gullov 1979), and 6 in mouse embryonic stem cells (Ingolia et al. 2011).
 Estimates in bacteria are 20 in E. coli (Forchhammer and Lindahl 1971; Dennis and Bremer 1974; Young and Bremer 1976), 16 in Staphylococcus aureus (Martin and Iandolo 1975), and 3 in Streptomyces coelicolor (Cox 2004).
 Although some of these estimates are likely more reliable than others, there is no indication of an elevated processing rate in larger eukaryotic ribosomes.
 Nor is there any indication that translation accuracy is improved in eukaryotes (Chapter 20).

 These kinds of observations have not inhibited some authors from claiming that ribosomes are optimally designed.
 Focusing on E. coli, Reuveni et al. (2017) have argued that ribosomes consist of large numbers of similarly sized but unusually small proteins and have a heavy endowment of rRNA because such features maximize cellular efficiency.
-However, this conclusion is an extreme example of the perils of the adaptive-paradigm syndrome and the inevitable arrival at some kind of optimization argument if one searches hard enough.
+However, this conclusion seems to be another example of the perils of the adaptive-paradigm syndrome - the inevitable arrival at some kind of optimization argument if one searches hard enough.
 In fact, the proposed hypothesis is readily rejected upon a closer look at the data (Wei and Zhang 2018).
+Likewise, although Kostinski and Reuveni (2020) argue that the 2:1 mass ratio for rRNA: protein in bacterial ribosomes maximizes growth rate, their analysis is conditional on other ribosomal features, and fails to address why proteins are required at all.